KiboOst/php-simpleQivivoAPI/DailyOverview/README.md

 Anyway, such feedback is really important to adapt your programs regarding inertia, heating reactivity and such.

-Here is a how-to to get your Daily Overview!
+Here is a how-to to get your Daily Overview, with full interactivity other the graph (hide some data, zoom, etc.)!

 <p align="center">
   <img src="DailyOverview.jpg">